mhx/dwarfs/README.md

 FUSE driver) in a single executable.
 These executables are compressed using [upx](https://github.com/upx/upx), so they are much smaller than the individual tools combined.
-However, it also means the binaries need to be decompressed each time they are run, which can have a signficant overhead.
+However, it also means the binaries need to be decompressed each time they are run, which can have a significant overhead.
 If that is an issue, you can either stick to the "classic" individual binaries or you can decompress the universal binary, e.g.: